-Description Capability CKE CL Policy Comments Allow A A B B B B B B B B B B B B B B B B B SO can configure the policy to enable or disable the availability of non-FIPS Non-FIPS algorithms Allow ^ ^ Disable algorithms at the time the cryptographic module is initialized. available Disallow Disable The cryptographic module must operate using FIPS-approved algorithms only.
-Must be disabled in FIPS mode Allow Х Х Enable SO can configure the policy to enable or disable the use of passwords Password Allow ^ ^ Disable without trusted path for authentication. authentication Disallow Disable The cryptographic module must operate using the trusted path and module-generated secrets for authentication.
-Allow х х Enable SO can configure the policy to enable or disable the availability of the Cloning Allow ^ ^ Disable cloning function for the cryptographic module as a whole.
+Description Capability CKE CL Policy Comments New FIDO Allow Х х Enable SO can configure the policy to enable or disable the availability of non- Non-FIPS algorithms Allow ^ ^ Disable FIPS algorithms at the time the cryptographic module is initialized. available Disallow Disable The cryptographic module must operate using FIPS-approved algorithms only.
+Must be disabled in FIPS mode Allow Х Х Enable SO can configure the policy to enable or disable the use of passwords Password 711044 ^ Disable without trusted path for authentication. authentication Disallow Disable The cryptographic module must operate using the trusted path and module-generated secrets for authentication.
+Allow х Х Enable SO can configure the policy to enable or disable the availability of the Cloning 711044 ^ Disable cloning function for the cryptographic module as a whole.
 Disallow Disable The cryptographic module must operate without cloning.
-Allow SO can configure the policy to enable or disable the availability of the Masking Allow Disable masking function for the cryptographic module as a whole.
-The cryptographic module must operate without masking.
-Allow Х х Enable SO can configure the policy to enable or disable the availability of the Unmasking 7 til O W ^ Disable unmasking function for the cryptographic module as a whole.
+Allow Enable SO can configure the policy to enable or disable the availability of the Masking Disable masking function for the cryptographic module as a whole.
+Disallow Х Х Disable The cryptographic module must operate without masking.
+Allow Х Х Enable SO can configure the policy to enable or disable the availability of the Unmasking Disable unmasking function for the cryptographic module as a whole.
 Disallow Disable The cryptographic module must operate without unmasking.
-Allow Enable SO can configure the policy to enable or disable the availability of Korean Korean algorithm 7 7 tilow Disable algorithms for the cryptographic module as a whole.
-Disallow X Х Disable The cryptographic module must operate without Korean algorithms.
-Allow х х Enable SO can configure the policy to enable a partition to be reset if it is locked as Partition reset 7 111011 Disable a result of exceeding the maximum number of failed login attempts.
+Korean Allow Enable SO can configure the policy to enable or disable the availability of algorithm 8 5. " ., ., Disable Korean algorithms for the cryptographic module as a whole.
+Disallow Х Х Disable The cryptographic module must operate without Korean algorithms.
+Allow x Х Enable SO can configure the policy to enable a partition to be reset if it is locked as a result of exceeding the maximum number of failed login Partition reset 7 (1101) Disable attempts.
 Disallow Disable A partition cannot be reset and must be re-created as a result of exceeding the maximum number of failed login attempts.
-Allow х Enable SO can configure the policy to enable the replication of the module's key Network Replication Allow ^ Disable material over the network to a second module.
-Disallow X Disable The module cannot be replicated over the network.
-Force user PIN Allow х х Enable This capability is set prior to shipment to the customer.
-If enabled, it forces change Allow Disable the user to change the PIN upon first login. .
-5 Disallow Disable The user is never forced to change PIN on first login.
-Allow х х Enable This capability is set prior to shipment to the customer.
-It allows the use of Acceleration Allow ^ ^ Disable the onboard crypto accelerator.
+N Allow х Enable SO can configure the policy to enable the replication of the module's Network Replication Allow ^ Disable key material over the network to a second module.
+Disallow Х Disable The module cannot be replicated over the network.
+Force upor Allow Х X Enable This capability is set prior to shipment to the customer.
+If enabled, it Force user PIN change , 110 11 Disable forces the user to change the PIN upon first login.
+3. Disallow Disable The user is never forced to change PIN on first login.
+Allow х Х Enable This capability is set prior to shipment to the customer.
+It allows the Acceleration ^ Disable use of the onboard crypto accelerator.
 Disallow Disable Remote authentication cannot be enabled for the module.

-7 Korean algorithms are only available upon customer request.
+8 Korean algorithms are only available upon customer request.